 15. 3rd party stuff

 We will often use third party software and services in the work that we do.
-In cases where we have stated the use of third party software and services in our quote to you, the quote assumes that these tools will function as intended at the time of launch.
+In cases where we have stated the use of third party software and services in our quote to you, the quote assumes that these tools will function as intended at the time of deployment.
 These tools often provide amazing functionality with much reduced time and cost compared to custom development, but it’s not always party time.
 In the event that things don’t work perfectly, we will discuss the issues with you and agree any additional costs associated with overcoming the third party issues.

 It’s also important to be aware that 3rd party software may come with ongoing costs for licence fees.
 This could be for ongoing access to a 3rd party service, or for access to future software updates.
 In the event that your project needs to use any paid 3rd party services, we will discuss this with you so that you are aware of any potential ongoing costs.